Owning a restricted breed dog

 This page provides an overview of the requirements relating to a restricted breed dog, as prescribed in the Domestic Animals Act 1994 and the Domestic Animals Regulations 2015.
 There are penalties for non-compliance.
-This information can also be accessed from the Restricted Dog Breed fact sheet.

 In 2014, the Government introduced additional laws governing the keeping of restricted breed dogs.